montali/vrije-ai/Multi-Agent Systems/5 - Introduction to RL.md

 ## Formalization

-When you've fot an agent interacting with an environment, what you care about are the states, the actions you take, and the transition that happen when you take an action.
+When you've got an agent interacting with an environment, what you care about are the states, the actions you take, and the transition that happen when you take an action.
 These could be deterministic or not.
 When you do that, you get an immediate reward, depending on the starting state, the action took, and the state you end up in.
 The **policy** $\pi$ specifies which action to take for each state.
 The goal is finding an **optimal policy**.
 An optimal policy describes the action for each state that will lead to the best final reward.

 ## Markov Decision Processes